Financial Services Leadership Team

 Marg Riley

-Marg is a senior advisor to Mark Gould and leads the Office of the Chief Payments Executive.
-She is responsible for leading governance and executive communications.
-She is also a liaison on Federal Reserve System Payments Research.
+Margaret (Marg) is a senior advisor to Mark Gould and leads the Office of the Chief Payments Executive.
+She is responsible for governance coordination and executive communications.

 Marg began her Fed career with the Federal Reserve Bank of San Francisco and has held leadership responsibilities for financial institution supervision and, most recently, in the Federal Reserve System’s national cash services.